About the Peachtree Road Farmers Market

 Each week at 10:00am we host chef demonstrations.
 Local restaurant chefs show shoppers how to use the local and seasonal vegetables at the market.
 You can see past recipes and step by step videos of the chefs making the dishes.

-Our chef demo series is sponsored by Country Financial.
+Our chef demo series is sponsored by Piedmont Hospital.